wmpjrufg/EASYPLOTPY/index.md

 nav_order: 1
 ---

-<p align = "justify">EasyplotPy is a software being developed by the research group headed by Professor Wanderlei Malaquias Pereira Junior in Faculty of Engineering at Federal University of Catalão (UFCAT).
+<p align = "justify">EasyplotPy is a software being developed by the research group headed by professor <a href="http://lattes.cnpq.br/2268506213083114" target = "_blank" rel = "noopener noreferrer">Wanderlei Malaquias Pereira Junior</a> in Faculty of Engineering at Federal University of Catalão (UFCAT).
 EasyplotPy algorithm provide an easy workflow to assemble charts and save figures.
 The framework was developed in Python language.
 </p>

 {: .note }